Improving the User Journey

 Ticketea User Interface

-Through the competitor analysis we identified certain elements that could improve UX on the DICE website, such as enhanced event filtering, personalisation and categorisation options, visually specifying the venue location with a map and transport guidance; information about the event duration.
+🔍 Through the competitor analysis multiple elements to improve UI on the DICE platform, such as enhanced event filtering, personalisation and categorisation options, visually specifying the venue location with a map and transport guidance; information about the event duration.

 Proposed Design Solutions